JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 __Pros__:

 1. _let the data speak_: if you have enough labeled data, your network (given that it is large enough) should be able to a mapping from \\(x \rightarrow  y\\), with out having to rely on a humans preconceived notions or forcing the model to use some representation of the relationship between inputs an outputs.
 2. _less hand-designing of components needed_: end-to-end deep learning seeks to model the entire task with a single learning algorithm, which typically involves little in the way of hand-designing components.

+__Cons__:

+1. _likely need a large amount of data for end-to-end learning to work well_
+2. _excludes potentially useful hand-designed components_: if we have only a small training set, our learning algorithm likely does not have enough examples to learn representations that perform well.
+Although deep learning practitioners often speak despairingly about hand-crafted features or components, they allow us to inject priors into our model, which is particularly useful when we do not have a lot of labeled data.

+> Note: hand-designed components and features are a double-edged sword.
+Poorly designed components may actually harm performance of the model by forcing the model to obey incorrect assumptions about the data.

+#### Should I use end-to-end deep learning?

+The key question we need to ask ourselves when considering on using end-to-end deep learning is:

+_Do you have sufficient data to learn a function of the complexity needed to map \\(x\\) to \\(y\\)?_

+Unfortunately, we do not have a formal definition of __complexity__ --- we have to rely on our intuition.